-Disability benefits provide a regular income if you cannot work after a spinal cord injury.
+Disability benefits provide a regular income if you cannot work after a spinal cord injury leaves them with chronic back pain.
 These benefits can also help supplement compensation from an accident.
 However, a victim may receive much more from a settlement or court award.

 If your accident was someone else’s fault, be sure to speak with a lawyer.
 You might be entitled to significant money for your damages.

 Our team can help if you’re wondering about disability benefits.
 We have been helping accident victims and those with disabilities for over 20 years.
 Reach out to us today to learn your compensation options.

 For a free legal consultation with a back and spinal cord injury lawyer serving Macon, call 404-400-4000